nuxt-community/auth-module/docs/schemes/refresh.md

 `property` can be used to specify which field of the response JSON to be used for value.
 It can be `false` to directly use API response or being more complicated like `auth.token`.

+#### `name`

+- Default: `Authorization`

+Authorization header name to be used in axios requests.

+#### `type`

+- Default: `Bearer`

+Authorization header type to be used in axios requests.

 #### `maxAge`

 - Default: `1800`

-Different from [expiresIn](#expiresin), here you set the default expiration time of the token, in **seconds**.
+Here you set the expiration time of the token, in **seconds**.
-This time will be used if for some reason we couldn't get the value of [expiresIn](#expiresin).
+This time will be used if for some reason we couldn't decode the token to get the expiration date.

-By default its value is 30 minutes.
+By default is set to 30 minutes.

-### `expiresIn`

-This is the token expiration time, in **seconds**.
-We will use this value to automatically generate the expiration date if we couldn't decode the token.

-`expiresIn` can be used to specify which field of the response JSON to be used for value.
-It can be `false` to directly use API response or being more complicated like `auth.expires_in`

-### `issuedAt`

-`issuedAt` can be used to specify which field of the response JSON to be used for value.
-It can be `false` to directly use API response or being more complicated like `auth.created_at`

-By default we try to decode the token, if we couldn't decode the token we will automatically generate the issue date if `issuedAt` is not defined.

-### `expiresAt`

-`expiresAt` can be used to specify which field of the response JSON to be used for value.
-It can be `false` to directly use API response or being more complicated like `auth.created_at`

-By default we try to decode the token, if we couldn't decode the token we will automatically generate the expiration date using the [expiresIn](#expiresin) and [issuedAt](#issuedat) values if `expiresAt` is not defined.

 ### `refreshToken`